Best POD Coffee Machines

 Depending on the kind of drink you like, Dolce Gusto will mix a single pod with both milk and coffee.

-If you buy the espresso pods and heat and froth the milk yourself then add the milk to the espresso that comes out of the machine then you will get a much more authentic latte than the one that is produced by the all-in-one latte pod.
+If you buy the espresso coffee pods and heat and froth the milk yourself then add the milk to the espresso that comes out of the machine then you will get a much more authentic latte than the one that is produced by the all-in-one latte pod.

 Fresh milk is always better than powdered milk.
 If you went into Costa or Starbucks and they served you a latte with powdered milk you would send it straight back and probably never go there again.
 So why put up with this at home?

-You’ll have to make a small investment in a milk frother but you’ll get your money back on that with what you save on not buying pods with powdered milk in them and only buying the espresso coffee pods.
+You’ll have to make a small investment in a milk frother nevertheless you’ll get your money back on that with what you save on not buying pods with powdered milk in them and only buying the espresso coffee pods.

-With an automatic milk frother you basically pour the milk in and press one button and by the time your espresso coffee has been delivered the milk is heated and frothed ready for you to create a Latte (or cappuccino or flat white) that is way better than using a pod that has coffee and powdered milk in it.
+With an automatic milk frother you basically pour the milk in and press one button and by the time your espresso has been delivered the milk is heated and frothed ready for you to create a Latte (or cappuccino or flat white) that is way better than utilizing a pod that has coffee and powdered milk in it.

 If you want to go down that road here are some suggestions for milk frothers: